antaresproject/docs/docs/services/assets.md

           }]
   });
 ```
-The code above determines that the package named as *ckeditor* is placed in the `/packages/ckeditor` location, whereas the main package's file is *ckeditor.js* (the value ascribed to the main key, without the '*js*' end).
+The code above specifies that the package named *ckeditor* is placed in the `/packages/ckeditor` location, whereas the main file of the package is *ckeditor.js* (the value assigned to the main key, without the '*js*' extension).